 Now let’s look at what the current GOP presumptive nominee has planned—yes, more tax cuts for the richest among us, tax hikes for the middle class and the poor and a reduction of services.
 He argues this will lead to lower unemployment and more robust economy, yet history indicates it leads to disaster.
 Who do you believe history or an elite who wants to buy the White House with other people’s money while his wife dabbles in Dressage?

 “And I saw a beast rising up out of the sea, having seven heads and ten horns, and on his horns ten crowns, and on his heads a blasphemous name.”
-Revelation 13:1-3.
+Revelations 13:1-3.